 Block off blank walls with large plants.
 Fake plants are best for the less green fingered as they don't need any looking after, except a bit of a dust every now and again!
 If you want to go green, look for palms and ferns which will give good wall coverage and don't need too much love and attention as long as you remember to water them and give them some sunlight!

-Use larger units to bring texture and form to your room without having to paper or paint the walls.
+Use larger sideboards and units to bring texture and form to your room without having to paper or paint the walls.
 A cocktail cabinet can help to bring colour and style to your room and of course you can fill it with colourful bottles and glassware too.

 Bookcases and open display units are great for filling in wall space, as well as for adding colour and texture - they also make great storage ideas too and will help to break up and zone rooms if your space is more open plan.

 When you can't put colour and texture on the walls, bring it in with a colourful sofa paired with jazzy cushions...

 To make moving easier, choose a modular sofa or one that comes in two sections so that it's not so heavy to move and will be easier to navigate out of the house and into the new place!

 Functional furniture is best when space is at a premium and you can't invest in lots of furniture.
 An ottoman bed is a superb spacesaver, giving you loads of hidden storage at the same time as a comfy sleeping space!

 Cover up cringey carpets and tatty flooring with a soft, fluffy rug or one with lots of colour and texture - it'll really make a difference to your room and give you a comfy place for your feet too!